 Library of ready-made actors

 You don’t need to reinvent the wheel every time you want to perform a common task.
 Use one of hundreds of ready-made actors in the Apify Library for your project in just a few clicks.
 Showcase your own actors in the library and give your open-source projects a presence in the cloud.

 Auto-generated user interface

-Actors can easily define a user interface.
-This makes it extremely simple for people to define the input configuration and run the actors, even with no coding skills.
-Advanced users or developers can take advantage of lower-level features, control runtime settings and run actors using API.
+Actors can easily define a user interface for their input configuration.
+This makes it extremely simple for people to start using the actors, even with no coding skills.
+More advanced users or developers can still take advantage of lower-level features, control runtime settings and run actors using API.